data-henrik/mycoolapp-1481099325533/README.md

-# Java Cloudant Web Starter Overview
+# Java Cloudant Web Starter Overview - Henrik's Edition

 The Java Cloudant Web Starter demonstrates how to use the Bluemix Cloudant NoSQL DB service.
 This application helps users organize their favorite files.
 The UI talks to a RESTful JAX-RS CRUD backend API.